iam-333/docs/docs/index.md

 Expand your knowledge of the Qubic platform:

-- [Tokenomics](learn/tokenomics.md): Understand the economic model and utility of Qubic Units (QUs) in the ecosystem.
+- [Tokenomics](learn/tokenomics.md): Understand the economic model and utility of $QUBIC in the ecosystem.

 - [Useful Proof of Work (uPoW)](learn/upow.md): Discover how uPoW underpins the security and efficiency of the system.

 - [Quorum](learn/quorum.md): Explore how Qubic's quorum-based computer system operates.

-- [Aigarth](learn/aigarth.md): Learn about Aigarth project being developed on the Qubic network.
+- [Aigarth](learn/aigarth.md): Learn about the Aigarth project being developed on the Qubic network.

 ## Developer Resources